sgouralis-research-group/step_finder/README.md

 2. Open MATLAB.
 3. Click on the Apps tab at the top.
 4. Click on Install app and select the Chiara's Step Finder.mlappinstall file.
 Click install.
-5. Once the app is successfully installed, the app will be found under "My apps".
+5. Once the app is successfully installed, the app will be found under "My apps" in MATALAB's Apps tab.
 It will be named "Chiara's_Step_Finder".
 Just click on it and a new window will open.
 This will look like the attached screenshot.

 ### Running the app and importing the data:
 1. Begin by specifying the units of time and data to be used (these are set to be sec and adu by default but can be edited).